-Rough Waters: Cruise travelers may experience rough seas in several places in Europe.
-The biggest offender is the Mediterranean, which tends to be roughest in the fall and winter, due to winds and storms.
+Rough Waters: Cruise travellers might experience rough seas in several places in Europe.
+The biggest offender is the Mediterranean, which tends to be roughest in autumn and winter, due to winds and storms.
 However, avid cruisers have experienced rough seas in the spring and summer, so be prepared for anything.
-The Bay of Biscay, off the west coast of France and north of Spain, and the North Sea can also be rough but are calmest in the summertime.
+The Bay of Biscay, off the west coast of France and north of Spain, and the North Sea can also be rough, but are calmer in the summertime.

 Rough Waters: When one body of water runs into another, waves tend to be higher and rougher.
-Although the Caribbean is known for smooth sailing, it gets choppier at the point where it meets up with the Atlantic Ocean.
-In addition, tropical depressions, storms and hurricanes that crop up during hurricane season (June 1 - November 30) can also stir up the usually calm Caribbean waters and make for a rocky trip -- even if your ship is changing course to avoid the brunt of the storm.
+Although the Caribbean is generally known for smooth sailing, it can get choppy in areas where it meets up with the Atlantic Ocean.
+In addition, tropical depressions, storms and hurricanes that crop up during hurricane season (June 1 to November 30) can also stir up the usually calm Caribbean waters and make for a rocky trip -- even if your ship is changing course to avoid the brunt of the storm.

 Rough Waters: The majority of sailing on an Alaska cruise is done in the protected waters of the Inside Passage, but ships sailing to Seward, Whittier or Anchorage must cross the Gulf of Alaska, which is much rougher.
 Cruise staffers say the gulf gets especially bad after Labor Day, in the shoulder season.

-Rough Waters: One of the most notorious places for rock-and-roll cruising is Drake Passage, the body of water between Cape Horn, the southernmost tip of South America, and the South Shetland Islands in Antarctica.
-Although you can get lucky and find smooth seas, most cruise travelers experience rough waters traversing this region.
+Rough Waters: One of the most notorious places for rock-and-roll cruising is the Drake Passage, the body of water between Cape Horn -- the southernmost tip of South America -- and the South Shetland Islands in Antarctica.
+Although you can get lucky and find smooth seas, most cruise travellers experience rough waters traversing this region.
 Take your favourite seasickness remedies and look at it as part of the experience.

 Impacted Itineraries: Antarctica